vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:class:: Core

-   The *Core* class uses a singleton pattern, use *get_core()* to obtain an instance.
+   The *Core* class uses a singleton pattern.
+Use *get_core()* to obtain an instance.
 All loaded plugins are exposed as attributes of the core object.
-   These attributes in turn hold the contained functions in the plugin.
+   These attributes in turn hold the functions contained in the plugin.
    Use *get_plugins()* to obtain a full list of all currently loaded plugins you may call this way.